CS-SI/eotile/eotile/data/aux_data/sources/readme.md

 ## S2 Tiles from xml file

-To get the gpkg file from xml data, you'll need to checkout the **xml_cutter** branch This branch will also work for the other data sources
+To get the gpkg file from xml data, you'll need to checkout the **xml_cutter** branch.
+This branch will also work for the other data sources

 eotile "POLYGON((-180 -90, 180 -90, 180 90, -180 90, -180 -90))" -s2_only -to_file eotile/data/aux_data/s2/s2_no_overlap.gpkg